 - The expenditure to be taken into account need not have been incurred on the acquisition of the asset.
-Expenditure for example on its creation or enhancement is also part of the asset’s accounting cost so long as it is capitalised in the accounts.
+Expenditure on its creation or enhancement for example is also part of the asset’s accounting cost, so long as it is capitalised in the accounts.

 - But it is necessary to exclude any element of the value of the asset that does not represent expenditure.
 In particular, where (exceptionally) an asset appears in the balance sheet at a valuation that exceeds its original cost, that excess is not part of the accounting cost of the asset for the purpose of Part 8.

 The second stage is to consider whether any required tax adjustments need to be made to the accounting cost of the asset identified at the first stage.
 ‘Adjustments required’ for the purpose of Part 8 are set out in CIRD12030.

 Possible tax adjustments

 - In practice the most common type of adjustment is where a valuation adjustment is required, such as a market value or transfer pricing adjustment.
 See CIRD10240 for a list of potential valuation adjustments.